mihir09/ShopMart/README.md

 # ShopMart
 <p>
 An online shopping application built using Angular.
 It features user-authentication using Firebsae Google Auth Provider.
 Protected links that are only visible to admin and some requires uers to be logged in.
+It allows users to filter display products based on categories.
+Users can add/remove products to/from cart.
+Displays total car value and all the cart items in shopping cart page.
+Needs to add shipping details for placing orders.

 Current features and visibility:

 Home,<br>
 Shopping Cart,<br>
 Products,<br>
+Check Out,<br>
+Place Order,<br>
+My Orders,<br>
-Manage Products - Login reguired (Soon to be changed to admin only),<br>
+Manage Products - Login reguired (admin only),<br>
-Manage Products -> Add Products - Login reguired (Soon to be changed to admin only)
+Manage Products -> Add Products - Login reguired (admin only), <br>
+Manage Orders - Login reguired (admin only), <br>

 ### Products
 Provides categories filter to display products only related to category.
 Sticky options so that categories can be selected while scrolling products.